-When a sex offense, domestic violence, dating violence, sexual assault or stalking occurs, victims should contact the Campus Security Office Campus Security Office at (671) 735-2365, 888-2456 (Security Cell), 649-3127 (G4S dispatch) or the Guam Police Department at (671) 472-8911 or 911 for emergencies, the Dean of Enrollment Management and Student Services at 735-2890, and/or the VAWPP at 735-2890.
+When a sex offense, domestic violence, dating violence, sexual assault or stalking occurs, victims should contact the Safety and Security Office at (671) 735- 2370 or 482-8671, 888-2456 (Security Cell), 649-3127 (G4S dispatch) or the Guam Police Department at (671) 472- 8911 or 911 for emergencies, the Dean of Enrollment Management and Student Services, the Title IX Compliance Officer, and/or the VAWPP.

-Student victimks may obtain on-campus assistance at the Student Health Services Center, Student Counseling Services, Isa Psychological Services, and the VAWPP.
+Students may obtain on-campus assistance at the Student Health Services Center, Student Counseling Services, Isa Psychological Services, and the VAWPP.
 These offices shall also make appropriate referrals to off-campus services.
-The on-campus person to whom the victim reports the offense shall offer to assist the victim in notifying law enforcement authorities, if the victim so chooses.
+The on-campus person to whom the victim reports the offense shall offer to assist the victim in notifying law enforcement authorities.

-A victim may decline to notify such authorities; and, where applicable, a victim will be advised of the victim's rights to obtain orders of protection, no contact orders, restraining orders, or similar lawful orders issued by a criminal or civil court, or by the institution.
+A victim may decline to notify such authorities; and, where applicable, a victim will be advised of the victim's rights to obtain orders of protection, no contact orders, restraining orders, or similar lawful order issued by a criminal or civil court.
 These advisements to the victim shall be both verbal and in writing.